moosy/kosmos-cp1-toolchain/README.md

 be connected to Pin 8 at Port 1 of the CP1.

 Beware: The CP1 is a 5V device, therefore the voltage to the raspi has to be limited.
-It turns out a simple zener diode with a resistor does the job:
+It turns out a simple Zener diode with a resistor does the job:

 ```
 GPIO: --------o-----[1 kOhm]------ Port 1/8